A Multilingual Bag-of-Entities Model for Zero-Shot Cross-Lingual Text Classification: Conclusions

 Our proposed M-BoE model is a simple extension of multilingual PLMs: language-independent Wikidata entities are used as input features for zero-shot cross-lingual text classification.
 Since the Wikidata entity embeddings are shared across languages, and the entities associated with a document are further selected by the attention mechanism, a model trained on these features in one language can efficiently be applied to multiple target languages.
 We achieved state-of-the-art results on three cross-lingual text classification tasks, which clearly shows the effectiveness of our method.

-As future work, we plan to evaluate our model on a variety of natural language processing tasks, such as cross-lingual document retrieval.
+As future work, we plan to evaluate our model on low-resource languages and a variety of natural language processing tasks, such as cross-lingual document retrieval.
 We would also like to investigate whether our method can be combined with other methods, such as using additional textual data in the target language.